 Next, maximize your income.
 It’s great to cut expenses and develop thrifty habits, but there’s only so much fat you can trim.
 In theory, there’s no limit to how much you can earn.

 Finally, funnel your savings into investment accounts.
 Take advantage of employer- and government-sponsored plans first.
 Then put your money into regular investment accounts.
 Don’t get fancy.
 Invest your money into low-cost diversified mutual funds.
 Ideally, choose a total-market index fund.
-Ignore the news.
+Ignore financial news.
 Ignore the fluctuations of the market.
 Ignore everyone.
 Keep investing in good times and bad.

 If you follow these three steps, you will become rich.